Three night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ optional tour to Jordan!)

 Old Cairo tour + Egyptian Museum

-This morning we visit Old Cairo (also known as Coptic Cairo) where we will explore the narrow streets and visit some of the Coptic (Egyptian Orthodox) churches found within the city walls.
+This afternoon we visit Old Cairo (also known as Coptic Cairo) where we explore the narrow streets and visit some of the Coptic (Egyptian Orthodox) churches found within the city walls.
 One of the churches is reputed to be built over a cave where the Holy Family rested during their flight to Egypt.

 We also visit the Ben Ezra Synagogue.